AMD vs Intel

 Can we state with certainty that AMD and TSM have won the battle?

-If you start off with the wrong premise no matter how hard you try the answer will be wrong.
-AMD does not have its own Fabs, which means its at the mercy of TSM.
-TSM could start to charge AMD whatever it wants (in theory), and this would affect AMD’s bottom line.
+If you start off with the wrong premise, no matter how hard you try, the answer will be wrong.
+AMD does not have its own Fabs, which means it’s at the mercy of TSM.
+TSM could start charging AMD whatever it wants (in theory), and this would affect AMD’s bottom line.
 In the end, the relationship between AMD and TSM is one in which TSM holds all the crucial cards for now; designing great chips means nothing if you do not control the means of production.

 The real story is the battle between TSM and Intel and in that arena, TSM is leading for now, and if the US government does not start to support essential players as is the case in China, then this could mark a turning point.
 While TSM is a Taiwanese company, China has its hands in that pie too, and you will see why as we the article below addresses this issue.